AgaZgo/west_nile_virus_prediction/README.md

 ## Feature engineering

-1. Basic transformations (performed each time):
+1. Basic transformations:
-    - extracting date components (day of year, week number)
+    - extracting date components (e.g. day of year, week number)
-    - one-hot encoding species of moquitos
+    - one-hot encoding of mosquito species
     - removing trap address
 2. Generated trap features:
     - maximal number of mosquitos caught in a trap in a day
     - probability of detecting virus in a trap
 3. Weather features:
-    - choosing most relevant weather features based on literature
+    - choosing most relevant weather features
-    - lagged and aggregated weather features based on literature and automated feature selection using Sequential Feature Extraction
+    - generating lagged and aggregated weather features
+    - feature selection using Sequential Feature Extraction
-4. Number of multirows (leakage feature)
+4. Number of multirows (leakage feature, not available in most real-life use cases)

 ## Modelling